 To name just a few: we have GPS technology, personal computers, numerous medicines and medical discoveries, traffic lights, and expansive space exploration because of their brilliant ideas and hard work.

 Thanks to people like Percy Julian, Katherine Johnson, Robert Robinson and more, the world is a better place year-round, and their remarkable accomplishments deserve recognition.
-Plus, there are so many Black leaders in tech making history at this very moment!
+Plus, there are so many Black leaders in tech making history and shaping the future at this very moment!

 In this guide to STEM activities for Black History Month, kids will explore the fascinating stories and thinking behind the breakthroughs.
 Plus, they'll use today’s tech to learn about other key events and historical figures.